 A final note

-Having a child with anxiety is scary and frustrating.
+Emotions and eating disorders are linked, and having a child with anxiety is scary and frustrating.
 A child who is anxious about food is at high risk of having their anxiety create a major health problem.
 You are right to be scared.

 But please know that anxiety is the most treatable mental disorder.
 There is tremendous hope for your child.
 While the eating disorder is multi-layered, food and eating anxiety often lie at the heart of it.
 Helping your child navigate anxiety is possibly the single most important skill you can learn right now.